LPC-language/signal-server/README.md

     skip and then disable a PIN code.
 You should now be able to send end-to-end encrypted messages to other registered clients.

+### Installing with Hydra

+A free, 32 bit binary of Hydra can be downloaded [here](https://download.dworkin.nl/hydra).
+To use it for `signal-server`, running 32 bit binaries must be enabled on the host, a 32 bit compiler must be installed, and all modules (`crypto`, `libsignal`, optionally `jit`) must be compiled as 32 bit binaries, using something like `make CC='cc -m32'`.

 ## Running the server

 DGD was originally made for